TheLancashireman/DhG/README.md

 There's lots to do.

-* The graphical stuff is work-in-progress.
+* The graphical stuff is experimental work-in-progress.
 "Work-in-suspended-animation" would be more accurate.
 * The GEDCOM features are also wishful thinking.
 * There are some hard-coded directories that need to be changed to use environment and/or the 'set' command